ValentinTheo/ValentinTheo.github.io/_pages/about.md

 ## Working papers

+* **Taxing Digital Addiction**
+_Social media consumption relies on users' behavioral biases while also generating negative externalities, like tobacco and alcohol do, yet as opposed to these goods they are largely untaxed.
+This paper develops a model of optimal taxation of a monopoly platform running a social media that jointly invests in an addictive technology and sets its ad-load.
+While generating consumer surplus, the social media harms users through overconsumption from addiction and harms non-users through negative consumption externalities.
+Because addiction investment is observable only by the platform, the social planner relies on a tax on total engagement as an indirect corrective instrument.
+A key friction is that the platform can offset the tax by adjusting its ad-load, limiting its effectiveness.
+I characterize the optimal tax through a sufficient statistics formula: the tax equals a welfare-weighted sum of the elasticities of addiction, ad-load and engagement to the tax.
+When the welfare gains of reducing addiction are large, the tax rate reaches its upper bound through the platform's participation constraint and the social planner optimally extracts all platform surplus._

 * **Charitable Giving, Tax Design, and Tax Consent**, with G. Fack, B. Garbinti, J. Goupille-Lebret\
 _In this paper, we examine how the design of tax incentives for charitable giving influences donation behavior, and how non-monetary motives shape these responses.
     We focus on the French context, where a wealth tax has existed for several decades, and exploit multiple reforms that altered the marginal tax price of charitable gifts for wealth taxpayers.